segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 3. In the Activity Notifications section, select **Storage Destinations**.
 4. Enable **Storage Destination Sync Failed**.

-## How is my data formatted in my warehouse?
+## How is the data formatted in my warehouse?

 Data in your warehouse is formatted into **schemas**, which involve a detailed description of database elements (tables, views, indexes, synonyms, etc.) and the relationships that exist between elements.
-Segment's schemas use the following template: <br/>`<source>.<collection>.<property>`, for example, `segment-engineering.tracks.userId`, where Source refers to the source or project name (segment-engineering), collection refers to the event (tracks), and the property refers to the data being collected (userId).
+Segment's schemas use the following template: <br/>`<source>.<collection>.<property>`, for example, `segment_engineering.tracks.user_id`, where Source refers to the source or project name (segment_engineering), collection refers to the event (tracks), and the property refers to the data being collected (user_id).

+> note " "
+> All schema data is always represented in snake case.

 For more information about Warehouse Schemas, see the [Warehouse Schemas](/docs/connections/storage/warehouses/schema) page.

 ## If my syncs fail and get fixed, will I need to ask for a backfill?

-Yes, if your syncs fail, you will need to reach out to [Segment Support](https://segment.com/help/) to ask for a backfill.
-Be sure to include the following information in your request:
+If your syncs fail, you do not need to reach out to Segment Support to request a backfill.
+Once a successful sync takes place, Segment will automatically load all of the data created since the last successful sync.
-- The warehouse that requires the backfill
-- What sources you need information from
-- The date range of data that requires a backfill

 ## Can I change my schema names once they've been created?

+Segment stores the name of your hanging the name of your schema in the **SQL Settings** page without updating the name in your data warehouse causes the schema to be split into two after the name is changed.

-If you'd like to change the name of your schema:
+To change the name of your schema without disruptions:

-1. Open the Segment app.
-2. Select your warehouse from the Sources tab.
+1. Open the Segment app, select your warehouse from the Sources tab, and select **Settings.**
-3. On the source's overview page, select "Settings."
-4. Under the "Enable Source" section, disable your warehouse and click "Save Changes."
+2. Under the "Enable Source" section, disable your warehouse and click **Save Changes.**
-5. Select the "SQL Settings" tab.
+3. Select the "SQL Settings" tab.
-6. Update the "Schema Name" field with your intended schema name and click "Save Changes."
+4. Update the "Schema Name" field with the new name for your schema and click **Save Changes.**
+5. Rename the schema in your Data Warehouse to match the new name in the Segment app.
-7. On the source's overview page, select "Basic."
+6. Open the Segment app, select your warehouse from the Sources tab, and select **Settings.** On the source's settings page, select "Basic."
-8. Under the "Enable Source" section, disable your warehouse and click "Save Changes."
+7. Under the "Enable Source" section, enable your warehouse and click **Save Changes.**